Vinvij2096/Student_Project_Showcase/README.md

 - Visualization using Matplotlib.
 - Potential to enhance by incorporating user input for customizable scenarios.
 > Technologies: `Python`, `Pandas`, `Matplotlib`

+### 2. Pathfinding Simulation (Python)
+A grid-based pathfinding program that finds the shortest path using A* search.
+- Interactive user input for start and goal positions.
+- Randomised obstacle location on a 10x10 grid made using numpy.
+- Visualizes the path using Matplotlib.
+> Technologies: `Python`, `NumPy`, `Matplotlib`

+### 3. Snake Game (Python)
+A classic snake game built with modular Python code using the `turtle` graphics library.
+- Responsive key controls and clean gameplay.
+- Separate modules for snake behavior, food spawning, and scoring.
+- Accurate collision detection food, walls, and self.
+- Optimized frame updates for smooth animation.
+> Technologies: `Python`, `turtle`

 ### 2. Road Accident Dashboard (Excel + VBA)